 1. Have you made time to reconnect as a couple?

-My husband recently returned after a month away for work, which I briefly describe in 7 Things to Remember When You Miss Your Boyfriend.
+My husband recently returned after a month away for work, which I briefly describe in When You Miss Your Husband’s Presence in Your Life.
 He’s been back for a week, and we haven’t really found our equilibrium yet.
 He’s exhausted from his physical and mental labor in the field – he was living in a camp in the Yukon with a bunch of other guys for a month!
 Outhouse, camp cook, hard physical work every day, late nights, early mornings…it wasn’t a walk in the park.

 And now we’re on a road trip to visit our parents, so we haven’t had much time to reconnect.
 I realized last night that I haven’t told him the truth, which is “I really miss talking to you.
 Can we make time to go away and just talk?”